NLnetLabs/cascade/doc/manual/source/intro.rst

 in your zone.

-Rather than signing each RR individually, the DNSKEY is used to sign a Resource Record Set (RRSET), which is a collection of individual DNS records that share the same name and type.
+Rather than signing each RR individually, the DNSKEY is used to sign a :term:`Resource Record Set (RRSET)`, which is a collection of individual DNS records that share the same name and type.
 For example, all the A (IPv4) or AAAA (IPv6) records for a specific domain are grouped into a single RRSET.
 RRSETs are the fundamental records for DNSSEC signing, as the entire set is signed digitally to ensure its integrity.

 Chain of Trust
 """"""""""""""